swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 }
 ```

-Now, it is very likely that an `@unsafe` function is going to make use of other unsafe constructs, so we could choose to make `@unsafe` on a function acknowledge all uses of unsafe code within its definition.
+We could choose to make `@unsafe` on a function acknowledge all uses of unsafe code within its definition.
 For example, this would mean that marking `swapAt` with `@unsafe` means that one need not have any `unsafe` expressions in its body:

 ```swift
 extension UnsafeMutableBufferPointer {